 People with Real Jobs probably burst Dagwood Bumstead-style out of their doors in the morning.
-They probably drive through insanity-prone traffic to arrive at a place where they will work for eight or more hours.
+Many drive through insanity-prone traffic to arrive at a place where they will work for 8 + hours.
 They must report to a boss (unless they are the boss) and do as he/she dictates.
 And depending upon what kind of Real Job they have, they probably deal with dissatisfied people or handle tons of paperwork or clean up after adults (or children) or drive adults (or children) around.
-They probably stand all day or sit all day and must stay focused on work-related subjects.
-They probably punch a clock and are responsible to a company for what they do and say during those long hours.
+They might stand (or sit) all day and stay focused on work-related subjects.
+Perhaps they punch a clock and are responsible to a company for what they do and say during those long hours.

-And then they probably run errands after their Real Job and get home and wonder what to make for dinner (or pick up something at frenzied supermarkets along the way).
-And if they have children, they probably try to squeeze nurturing and homework help into three hours plus a hundred other tiny domestic details too numerous to write about here.
-Maybe they compare notes with their spouse before they fall into bed exhausted.
+Then after their real job?
+They probably run errands then arrive home and wonder what to make for dinner (or pick up something at frenzied supermarkets along the way).
+If they have children, they probably try to squeeze nurturing and homework help into three hours plus a hundred other tiny domestic details too numerous to write about here.
+Maybe they compare notes with their spouse before they fall into bed, exhausted.

 Notice I said probably.
 People are different, jobs are different, but many things about Real Jobs are similar.